jeffhammond/dpcpp-tutorial/README.md

 If you want to program CPUs and GPUs using Fortran, C or pre-modern C++ (i.e. before C++11) using an open industry standard, try OpenMP.

 Another alternative to SYCL/DPC++ without the C++ is OpenCL.
-OpenCL is a lot more verbose than SYCL, but if you are a C programmer, you probably like suffering anyways 🤭
+OpenCL is a lot more verbose than SYCL, but if you are a C programmer, ~~you probably like suffering anyways 🤭~~ you likely prefer explicit control to syntactic efficiency.

 # The tutorial